 Chewing gum doesn’t do anything to your face fat.

 Firstly, please understand that there is nothing called spot reduction, you simply cannot reduce fat from a particular area, period.
 Fat reduces from the entire body.
 You cannot have a thinner face, fat arms, washboard stomach, and weak legs; the body doesn’t allow such disproportionality to happen.
 Which areas are your problem areas, depends on your genetics.

 Chewing gum will not do anything to facial fat.
-Does chewing reduces face fat?
-This is one of the most stupid myth.
+Does chewing gum reduces face fat?
+This is one of the most stupid myths.
 On the other hand, there are many side effects of chewing gum.
 If you eat excessive chewing gum, thinking that it will help you get that amazing jawline, then you may end up having a wider jawline.
 Yes, you heard me right.
 Excessive chewing of gum can lead to hypertrophy of the muscles of your jaw like masseter and temporalis muscles, and this would make your jaw wider.